PhD course – Governance in the High North: Implications for Arctic private and public sector (7,5 CTS)

 Accommodation grant: A limited number of hotel grants is provided.
-Accommodation is at a hotel, located in the center of Bodø, in rooms for two people.
+Accommodation is at a youth hotel, located in the center of Bodø, in rooms for two people.
 Grants are distributed upon evaluation of personal motivation letters.
 For applying for accommodation grants, students are asked to send a motivation letter describing their motives to take part in the course in light of their academic/professional achievements and personal interest to the issues of the High North.
-Those applying for grant should deliver full packs of documents including motivation letters before January 30, 2018.
+Those applying for grant should deliver full packs of documents including motivation letters before January 30, 2019.

 Recommended or required reading: The concept of governance:

 Stoker, G. (1998).
 Governance as theory: five propositions.
 International Social Science Journal, 50(155), 17-28

 Hufty, M. (2011).
 Governance: Exploring four approaches and their relevance to research.
 Research for Sustainable Development: Foundations, Experiences, and Perspectives, 165-183.
 Djelic, M.-L. & Sahlin-Andersson, K. (2006).
 A World of Governance: The Rise of Transnational Regulation, in Transnational Governance: Institutional Dynamics of Regulation, Cambridge University Press, Cambridge, pp. 1-28.

 Freeman, R. E. (2004).
 The stakeholder approach revisited.
 Zeitschrift für Wirtschafts-und Unternehmensethik, 5(3), 228-241.

 Suchman, M. C. (1995).
 Managing legitimacy: Strategic and institutional approaches.
 Academy of management review, 20(3), 571-610.